 Antarctica will be a key destination for the new ships, but if you can't wait until 2021 then we'd recommend looking at the current Antarctic programme on board Seabourn Quest.
 The Ventures by Seabourn programme allows you to dip into the more adventure-minded activities as and when you feel like it, while enjoying the high levels of all-inclusive luxury and personalised service that Seabourn is renowned for.
 This is a great option for those who are not quite sure yet whether expedition cruising is right for them.

-Scenic Eclipse, Scenic's new 'Discovery Yacht', launches in 2019, and is set to offer high levels of luxury on board, with an exciting programme of adventures ashore.
-Extras include a helicopter, a submarine (at an additional charge) and kayaks, and the ship will be equipped with state-of-the-art technology.
+Scenic Eclipse, Scenic's new 'Discovery Yacht', launched in summer 2019, and offers high levels of luxury on board, with an exciting programme of adventures ashore.
+Extras include a helicopter, a submarine (at an additional charge) and kayaks, and the ship is equipped with state-of-the-art technology.

 Scenic Eclipse is designed to be one of the most luxurious vessels operating in Antarctica, with all-inclusive pricing and 6-star service including butlers for every suite, and all suites featuring a private verandah.
 Lots of dining options and an outstanding spa will enhance your experience on board.

-Scenic Eclipse's first Antarctica season is due to begin in November 2019, and guest numbers will be restricted to 200 in Antarctica to give the opportunity for frequent landings
+Scenic Eclipse's first Antarctica season is begins in November 2019, and guest numbers will be restricted to 200 in Antarctica to give the opportunity for frequent landings